Red Clay State Historic Park: Description

 The James F. Corn Interpretive Center inside the park is a museum that features exhibits about 18th and 19th century Cherokee culture, government and politics, economy, recreation, religion and spiritual beliefs, and history.
 A series of stained glass windows depicts the forced removal of the Cherokee and subsequent Trail of Tears emigration.
 There is also a short film about the history of the site.
 An unmarked grave believed to belong to Sleeping Rabbit, a prominent Cherokee who fought in the War of 1812, is reportedly located in the eastern part of the park.

 The park also contains three trails: the Connector Trail, Blue Hole Trail, and Council of Trees Trail, with lengths of 0.15 mi, 0.2 mi, and 1.7 mi, respectively.
 The last of these ascends the ridge on the eastern half of the park and has a stone overlook tower.
 Also within the park are a pavilion, picnic areas, an amphitheater which can seat about 500 people, and a mini theater.
-The pavilion must be reserved.
+The pavilion may be reserved, and is considered "first come, first serve" otherwise.